Local 793 Lauds Long Term Energy Plan

 Joe Kennedy Granted Honorary Lifetime Membership

 Retired Local 793 business manager Joe Kennedy has been granted honorary lifetime membership in the union.
 The union’s insurance committee voted on the honour March 24 and business manager Mike Gallagher made the announcement at a special e-board meeting in Oakville the next day.
 Kennedy attended the e-board meeting with his grandson, Simon.
-“It’s a […]
+“It’s a great privilege to announce that the insurance committee has unanimously afforded you this great honour of being made an honorary lifetime member of Local 793,” Gallagher said at the meeting.
+“I certainly believe Joe is […]

 Retired Local 793 business manager Joe Kennedy has been granted honorary lifetime membership in the union.